 The Company has a defined contribution plan, under Section 401(k) of the Internal Revenue Code, which provides retirement benefits to most U.S. employees.
 For all employees who choose to participate, the Company matches employee contributions at a 100 percent rate, up to 3 percent of the employee's compensation.
-For employees not covered by a defined benefit plan, the Company contributes an amount equal to 1.5 percent of the employee's compensation.
-Employer contributions totaled \$8.0 million in 2018, \$7.8 million in 2017 and \$6.7 million in 2016.
+For employees not covered by a defined benefit plan, the Company contributed an amount equal to 1.5 percent of the employee's compensation through 2019 and increased the contribution to 2.0 percent effective January 1, 2020.
+Employer contributions totaled \$8.4 million in 2019, \$8.0 million in 2018 and \$7.8 million in 2017.